Gibo-Will02/annotations-api/Documentation/SpecificationDocument.md

 # User Interaction

- - Professor Jack can query a database hosted on K-State's servers to be able to get information about a specific student or class.
+ - Users can query a database hosted on K-State's servers to be able to get information about a specific student or class.

- - Professor Jack can manually request an update of the database instead of waiting for the automatic run.
+ - Users can manually request an update of the database instead of waiting for the automatic run.

 # Functional Requirements